2011 "From Failure to Promise Scholars"

 Benedictine University - Lisle, IL

-Dr. C Moorer & Associates, Inc. made generous donations to these institutions in 2014 to support scholarships and teacher education programs. (announcements pertaining to other charitable giving to educators in 2014 is forthcoming.)
+Dr. C Moorer & Associates, Inc. made generous donations to these institutions in 2014 to support scholarships and teacher education programs.

 2013 "From Failure to Promise Scholars"